There are 6 reasons...

-- Shine light: Palo azul's blue color is caused by the phenomenon of fluorescence, which means that it needs to absorb light in order to turn blue.
-Try pouring palo azul tea in a glass cup so that it can absorb light and shine your phone's flashlight in every angle.
+- Shine Light: Palo azul's blue color is caused by the phenomenon of fluorescence, which means that it needs to absorb light in order to turn blue.
+Pour in a glass cup and go outside or use a flashlight so it can absorb light and fluoresce.

-- Alkaline water: These studies (1, 2, 3) show that palo azul will only fluoresce in an alkaline solution (pH 7+).
-Cheap bottled waters and filtered waters are usually acidic and these will not turn blue.
-We recommend using spring water that is naturally alkaline.
+- Naturally Alkaline Spring Water: These studies (1, 2, 3) show that palo azul will only fluoresce in an alkaline solution (pH 7+).
+We recommend using spring water because it's naturally alkaline.
+Acidic, filtered or electrolyte added waters will not turn blue.

-- Boiling too much: A 2018 article mentions that boiling water can slightly lower its pH and it make it acidic.
+- Don't Overboil: A 2018 article mentions that boiling water can slightly lower its pH and it make it acidic.
 Try brewing it with less intense heat or microwaving a cup of water with a few palo azul chips.

 - Not enough palo azul: If the tea looks very light and yellowish, it is not concentrated enough and you probably didn't use enough palo azul for the amount of water you prepared.